The Shipwreck Coast

 The Twelve Apostles Precinct has been identified as the highest priority project of the Shipwreck Coast Masterplan.
 It will deliver a Visitor Experience Centre which will become the main entry point and gateway for those visiting the Twelve Apostles.
 The Precinct will also become a centre point for the dispersion of visitation throughout the Shipwreck Coast.
 The Twelve Apostles Precinct will significantly shift the way visitors experience south west Victoria’s internationally renowned tourism sites – paving the way for more supporting infrastructure and amenities together with a more streamlined and simplified approach of seeing nature’s greatest attractions.

-The Victorian Government has committed $1.5 million to progress work within the precinct for detailed master planning.
+The Victorian Government has committed $2 million towards detailed master-planning.

 Design consortium appointed

-Targeted stakeholder engagement sessions led by the consortium are underway to help inform the siting, design and delivery options for the Twelve Apostles Precinct and associated infrastructure.
+Targeted stakeholder engagement sessions led by the consortium were undertaken in late 2019 to inform the siting, design and delivery options for the Twelve Apostles Precinct and associated infrastructure.

 For more information on the Shipwreck Coast Masterplan please visit www.shipwreckcoast.vic.gov.au